Measured performance

 Optical power density was measured using a Thorlabs PM100D power meter with an S121C photodiode sensor (400–1100 nm, 500 mW range).
 The S121C carries NIST-traceable calibration, providing a direct traceability chain to national measurement standards.

-- Sensor positioned normal to the emitting surface at near-contact distance
+- Sensor positioned normal to the emitting surface at near-contact distance, using calibration fixtures for repeatable geometry

 - Aperture-averaged irradiance — measurements taken at multiple locations across the emitting window